bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

     const bar = 'bar0';

-    firstOwner.myFunction(); // this keyword will be the firstOwner object secondOwner.myFunction(); // this keyword will be the secondOwner object myFunction(); // this keyord is the window object
+    firstOwner.myFunction(); // this keyword "this" will be the firstOwner object secondOwner.myFunction(); // this keyword "this" will be the secondOwner object myFunction(); // this keyord "this" is the Window object

 </br>

 If you really want to understand how the keyword “this” works in JavaScript, first you’ll have to grasp other concepts and definitions beside the keyword "this"!

-<h2>The most important ones are the Execution Context, the Scope and the Scope Chain.</h2>
+**The most important ones are the Execution Context, the Lexical Scope and the Scope Chain.**

 There are JavaScript developers out there who will need years before grasping the mechanism behind the keyword “this”.

 It took me years indeed and the desire to know!

+I only tought I knew it by looking at who calls it.

+But I looked only to simple examples like the one when the function is called inside an object, and I didn't ever counted more complex scenarios!

 <span style="color: #ff6600"><em>Warning: When you are a beginner don’t try too hard to understand the keyword “this” as it will be very hard for you.
 Because you might not have a full picture of everything what is going one inside the code when the JavaScript parser goes trough it.
 I promise you’ll understand it in time!</em></span>